-Apple peels are much too good to waste; they’re full of vitamins and of flavor.
-We’ll show you five tasty ways to use leftover apple skins instead of throwing them away.
+Apple peels are too good to waste; they’re full of vitamins and of flavor.
+Here are five tasty ways to use leftover apple skins instead of throwing them away.

-Recipes that include apples, like, unsweetened applesauce or vegan apple pie often call for peeled apples, but that doesn’t mean you have to throw your leftover apple peels away.
-There are countless fun and tasty ways to use apple skins that not only help you get your daily dose of vitamins but also help fight food waste.
+Recipes that include apples, like unsweetened applesauce or vegan apple pie often call for peeled apples — but that doesn’t mean you have to throw the leftover apple peels away.
+There are countless great ways to use apple skins that give you your daily dose of vitamins and also fight food waste.

 A few simple ideas to start off: